TheHive-Project/TheHiveDocs/feature-set.md

 # Feature set

-This document will list the features provided by TheHive either from the UI or using APIs and Webhooks.
+This document lists the features provided by TheHive in either the UI or APIs and Webhooks.

 TheHive comes with the native support of integrating:

-- one or multiple Cortex instances
+- one or more Cortex instances
-- one or multiple MISP instances
+- one or more MISP instances

 ## Authentication